Missions: Our Values and Wider Engagement

 Life as a follower of Jesus calls us to both an inward journey and an outward ministry.
 This inward and outward flow is a constant part of who we are as individuals and as a community of faith.

 Peace Church is intentionally engaged in outreach.
 In addition, we affirm the many personal ministries in which church members engage that are separate from their church life.
 From time to time, we like to lift these up and celebrate them.
-Meanwhile, Peace Church is engaged in:

 Clemson Community Care